 The following SPDs have been adopted:

 Penwortham Town Council has prepared an NDP which covers the Penwortham Town area.
 Following examination, this Plan was subject to a referendum in February 2017 when 90.2% of those who voted were in favour of the Plan being used to help decide planning applications in the area.
 The Planning and Compulsory Purchase Act 2004 requires this council to "make" (adopt) the neighbourhood plan if more than 50% of those voting voted in favour.
 This was done by Full Council in March 2017.

-Now the NDP has been adopted, decision-makers are required to take what it says into account when they consider proposals for development in the area covered by the plan.
-In addition, the Town Council will receive 25% of any Community Infrastructure Levy (CIL) monies raised in their area from developments approved after the making of the Plan, rather than the 15% Parish/Town Councils are otherwise entitled to.
+As this NDP has been adopted, decision-makers are required to take what it says into account when they consider proposals for development in the area covered by the Plan.
+In addition, the Town Council will receive 25% of any Community Infrastructure Levy (CIL) monies raised in their area from developments approved after the making of the Plan, rather than the 15% parish/town councils are otherwise entitled to.

 - at Penwortham Town Council Offices, Kingsfold Drive, Penwortham, Preston, PR1 9EQ, Monday to Thursday 8:30 to 16:30, Friday 8:30 to 13:00.